 Want to stand out from your competition?
 A good starting point is the reality check that potential customers may not know you, may not know how good you are, might not be able to find you, and may find it simpler to stay with their current provider.
 So, what can you do?
 Here are eight tips.

 It could all start with a snappy name and/or strapline.
 Don’t overthink your business name as its memorability (and simplicity) could be as important as its appropriateness to your business.

 Some of the world’s most enduring brands – and many more modern ones such as Nike and Apple – have names that have little obvious relevance to their businesses but are simple and catchy.

 Add (and stick to) a pertinent and succinct strapline such as ‘Just Do It’ and ‘Think Different’ and you have a package that’s built to be remembered.
 Read our Ideas for how to name a new business article for tips.

 Investing in distinctive signage and vehicle decals could make you more memorable too.

-You may become better known if you operate in a niche market, instead of trying to be a ‘Jack or Jill of all trades’.
-Look at what’s currently available in your industry and think how you can be different, to reduce head-to-head competition and to carve out your niche as a specialist.
+You may become better known if you operate in a niche market, instead of trying to be a ‘Jack or Jill of all trades'.
+Look at what's currently available in your industry and think how you can be different and make your business unique, to reduce head-to-head competition and to carve out your niche as a specialist.

 How easy is it for customers to contact you?
 Is your website easy to navigate?
 Is your pricing competitive and simple to understand?
 Are you offering convenient ways for customers to make payments?